rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 LLMs are not allowed to become an implicit requirement for contributing to `rust-lang/rust`: policies must be written first for humans, and only summarized for machines;
-LLM PRs without disclosure can be closed for that reason alone.
+LLM reviews cannot substitute for human review or self-review.

 LLMs are allowed for your own personal use without disclosure, as long as you do not post LLM output that you expect us to read or review.